Hughes Enginehouse

 The building housed a 60 inch (1.52 metre) Cornish beam pumping engine, which operated pumps in Hughes and Taylor’s Shafts to allow the mining of the main ore body below natural water levels.

-The engine worked continuously, except for maintenance for more than 58 years until closure of the mine in 1923.
+The engine worked continuously, except for maintenance for more than 58 years until the closure of the mine in 1923.
 Hughes Enginehouse is in the Moonta Mines National Heritage Area.

 A newly updated walking trail provides access to Hughes Enginehouse and environs, and signs interpret the remaining structures.